nikpau/nms-invoicer/README.md

 ### Basic input checks

-Currently there exists some basic input checking only for the `Wie viel Geld hast du ausgegeben?` field, which checks for any non-integer inputs as well as the number of decimal places of the entered amount.
+Currently there exists some basic input checking only for the `Wie viel Geld hast du ausgegeben?` field, which checks for any non-integer/non-float inputs as well as the number of decimal places of the entered amount.

 > TODO: At the moment it is possible to enter submission dates that lie in the future.
 This needs to be fixed.